AISS Frequently Asked Questions (FAQ)

 - Copies of W-2(s) for parent(s) and student

-A: An Advisement hold is typically applied to student’s account to ensure they meet with their respective College/Department Academic Advisor to review semester progress, and discuss/approve the following semester’s course schedule.
+A: An Advisement Hold is typically applied to your student account to ensure you meet with your respective College/Department Academic Advisor to review semester progress, and discuss/approve the following semester’s course schedule.
 Colleges & Departments may name their holds differently.
 To view holds:

 - Login to my.unm.edu with your UNM NetID and password